qriscilla/finery/README.md

 A mock-up e-commerce storefront built with React and Redux

 ## About
 FINERY is a mock-up e-commerce storefront I built to learn and practice using Redux.
-The state manager was used mainly for the cart component; users can add or remove items from the cart and update their quantity, automatically updating the subtotal at checkout.
+The state manager tool was used mainly for the cart component; users can add or remove items from the cart and update their quantity, which automatically re-calculates the subtotal at checkout.
 The UI and design of the web is original, but I owe all shopping items to one of my favorite stores, Everlane!

 ## Stack
 React and Material UI for the front-end